jeanbottein/zvote/README.md

 - Open API for integration and extension
 - Privacy and security first

+## Use Cases
+**zvote** is designed to be flexible and fun, applicable to everyday decisions and ambitious collaborative endeavors alike.
+Here are some envisioned use cases to inspire and motivate:

+- Choosing restaurants or venues among friends for social gatherings.
+- Selecting community representatives or leaders using fair and expressive voting systems.
+- Deciding directions and strategies collectively in interactive experiences like Twitch Plays Pokémon, integrating with technologies such as spacetimedb and Kyber to enable synchronized, low-latency group control.
+- Pioneering a real-time "neural network" of collective decision making where many participants and AI systems collaborate seamlessly — for example, multiple surgeons and AI-driven assistants performing a complex operation together, combining precision with consensus in milliseconds.
+- Exploring how dynamic, live decision-making platforms can unlock new potentials for human progress, collaboration, and trust.

 ## Licensing and Repository Structure

 This project aims to maintain openness, transparency, and community trust by carefully managing code and design licenses: